greenplumme/Home-Credit-Default-Risk-Project/README.md

 This project builds a reproducible pipeline for the **Home Credit Default Risk** competition on Kaggle.
 The goal is to predict the probability of loan default using **multi-table feature aggregation** and **ensemble boosting models** (LightGBM, CatBoost, XGBoost).
-The approach emphasizes transparency, reproducibility, and interpretability for fair credit scoring.

 ---